aclysma/minimum/docs/index.md

 ## Philosophy

-Most game engines are a big wad of code that (hopefully) implements everything one would ever want for a game.
+Most game engines are vertical integrations of every system one would want for a game.
 For example, UE4 and Unity provide their own prescribed systems (for rendering, audio, etc.) along with a way to glue custom game code with their systems.

-The primary goal of this "engine" is to avoid packing in prescribed solutions, for at least two reasons:
+The primary goal of this (experimental) "engine" is to avoid packing in prescribed solutions, for at least two reasons:
  * Scope Management - We don't have the bandwidth to implement or maintain everything ourselves
  * Quality - It's better to let you pick exactly what you need rather that prescribing the same solution for everyone